namas191297/evaluating_mvs_in_cpc/README.md

 python pfm2ply_aligned_gt.py                # Point Clouds from Ground Truth Depthmaps
 ```

 The point clouds will be saved in the **ply** and **ply_gt** image subdirectories respectively as .ply files along with the vertices of these point clouds saved as vertices.npy.
-This also generates the aligned absolute depthmap and saves the visualization along with the monocular depthmap estimated via the monocular depth estimation network.
+This also generates the aligned absolute depthmap and saves the visualization along with the monocular depthmap estimated via the monocular depth estimation network inside the image directories.

 ### 4. Generating Scene Point Clouds